 - The ventriculus is a parrot’s second stomach.
 Here, the food treated with acids and enzymes within the proventriculus is ground and macerated by a series of muscles.

-Vomiting is where a parrot’s proventriculus forcibly expels digested food, while regurgitation involves releasing food from the esophagus before the digestive process truly begins.
+Vomiting is where a parrot’s proventriculus forcibly expels digested food, while regurgitation involves releasing food from the esophagus before the digestive process begins.

-What Does Parrot Vomit Look Like?
+What Parrot Vomit Looks Like

-The color of a parrot’s vomit varies based on its meal.
-You can identify macerated food within the vomit, usually accompanied by stomach acids from the proventriculus that create a green or yellow tint.
+Macerated food can be identified within the vomit.
+This is usually accompanied by stomach acids from the proventriculus that result in a green or yellow tint.

 If a parrot vomits, it’ll likely be for one of these reasons: